rudresh051/DevOps/GoogleCloudAssociateEngineerCourse/File005.md

 **AllAuthenticatedUsers** - A special identifier that represents all service accounts and all users on the internet who have authenticated with a Google Account

 **AllUsers** - A special identifier that represents anyone who is on the internet, including authenticated and unauthenticated users

+**Roles** -
+* This is a named collection of permissions that grant access to perform actions on Google Cloud resources.
+* You cannot grant a permission to the user directly
+* You grant a role to a user and all the permissions that the role contains.

+**Permissions** -
+* Determines what operations are allowed on a resource
+* Correspond one-to-one with REST API methods
+* Not granted to users directly
+* E.g., compute.instances.list